Typical Course Length

-At Aberystwyth School of Management and Business, we attract professionals from around the world who aspire to the challenges of the global business community.
+At Aberystwyth Business School, we attract professionals from around the world who aspire to the challenges of the global business community.
 Our dynamic learning environment is structured to support your professional development.
 Our curriculum draws on the expertise of professionals throughout business and industry.

-The School of Management and Business has a growing and thriving body of research students.
-We’re always pleased to welcome new applications for research study.
+The Aberystwyth Business School has a growing and thriving body of research students.
+We’re always pleased to welcome new applications for research study and welcome research proposals relating to Accounting, Business/Management, Economics, Finance, Tourism Management and Marketing since these represent significant areas of our research expertise.

 The research expertise represented at our school has enabled us to develop excellent partnerships with companies in business, industry and commerce and a global network of academic contacts and partnerships with other academic institutions.